TeamPneumatic/pnc-repressurized/README.md

 ### Functional but Needs Clientside Work

-* Vortex tube & Heat Sink don't get tinted to indicate temperature (OBJ models can't have a tintindex - may need to redo Heat Sink with JSON, Vortex Tube may need a TESR or some other solution)
+* Vortex tube doesn't get tinted to indicate temperature (OBJ models can't have a tintindex - may need a TESR or some IBakedModel trickery)
 * Miniguns (ammo works, mobs die, but no item model)
 * Vortex Cannon (vortex entities work fine but cannon needs an item model)
 * Flux Compressor could use a fancier model...